aeon-toolkit/aeon/docs/getting_started.md

 above
 -
 - {term}`transformation`, where a either a single series or collection is transformed into a different representation or domain.
+More details coming soon.
-- {term}`distances`, measure the dissimilarity between two time series or collections of series, which includes functions to align series.
+- {term}`distances`, measure the dissimilarity between two time series or collections of series, which includes functions to align series [more details](./distances.ipynb).
 - {term}`networks`, provides core models for deep learning for all time series tasks.
 -
 There are dedicated notebooks going into more detail for each of these modules (linked above).
 This guid is meant to give you the briefest of introductions to the main concepts and code to get started.
-For more information on the variety of estimators available for each task, see the [API](api_reference) and [examples] (examples) pages.
+For more information on the variety of estimators available for each task, see the [API](api_reference) and [examples](https://www.aeon-toolkit.org/en/latest/examples.html) pages.

 ## A Single Time Series